ValeryTyumen/planar_ising/README.md

 ## Testing

-See [inference_tests](https://github.com/ValeryTyumen/planar_ising/blob/master/tests/inference_tests.ipynb) and [sampling_tests](https://github.com/ValeryTyumen/planar_ising/blob/master/tests/sampling_tests.ipynb) notebooks, justifying correctness of the inference and sampling code on randomly generated Planar Ising Models of different size and illustrating execution time complexity of the framework.
+See [inference_tests](https://github.com/ValeryTyumen/planar_ising/blob/master/tests/inference_tests.ipynb) and [sampling_tests](https://github.com/ValeryTyumen/planar_ising/blob/master/tests/sampling_tests.ipynb) notebooks, justifying correctness of the inference and sampling code on randomly generated models of different size.
+They also illustrate execution time complexity of the framework.

 ## Documentation

 Check docstrings and see [presentation](https://github.com/ValeryTyumen/planar_ising/blob/master/presentation.ipynb) notebook to know more about available functionality in the framework.